flowgrammer/riffle/readme.md

 # riffle.js

 **riffle.js** is a stream library for managing asynchronous flow control.
 The library consists of a standalone *stream* module found in **riffle.js**.
 The *stream* module is the basic building block for asynchronous flow control.
-Networks of connected *stream* objects can be used to write programs that have many desireable properties.
+Networks of connected *stream* objects can be used to write programs that have many desirable properties.

 The library focuses on:

  - Modularity (decoupled in time, memory, and source code)
- - Parallelizability (good for divide and conquor algorithms)
+ - Parallelizability (good for divide and conquer algorithms)
  - Composability (if they were any more composable, they'd be legos)
  - Familiar abstractions (assembly line, flow)
  - Facilitates diagramming (structured analysis) and reasoning